godot-rust/book/src/toolchain/export-web.md

 Here's how this can be done:

-1. Remove `"-C", "link-args=-pthread"` from `.cargo/config.toml` so that you may conditionally enable it afterwards, resulting in the following updated `.cargo/config.toml` file:
+1. Remove `"-C", "link-args=-pthread"` and `"-C", "target-feature=+atomics"` from `.cargo/config.toml` so that you may conditionally enable them afterwards, resulting in the following updated `.cargo/config.toml` file:

     ```toml
     [target.wasm32-unknown-emscripten]
     rustflags = [
         "-C", "link-args=-sSIDE_MODULE=2",
-        "-C", "target-feature=+atomics,+bulk-memory,+mutable-globals",
         "-Zlink-native-libraries=no",
         "-Cllvm-args=-enable-emscripten-cxx-exceptions=0",
     ]